coracle-social/pomade/README.md

 In order asymmetrically encrypt or decrypt a payload, a shared secret must be derived.
 Encryption/decryption can't be done in a directly multiparty way, so this spec instead supports conversation key generation and sharing.

-When a client wants to encrypt or an event, it must choose at least `threshold` signers and as for a shared secret:
+When a client wants to encrypt or an event, it must choose at least `threshold` signers and ask for a shared secret:

 ```typescript
 {